-- 112. In March 2020, La Mesa dispatched a staff member named Paul, Ms. Utzman, and two other La Mesa residents (Amber and Scott) to shop, pick-up prescription medications, and perform other tasks during the COVID lockdown.
+- 130. In March 2020, La Mesa dispatched a staff member named Paul, Ms. Utzman, and two other La Mesa residents (Amber and Scott) to shop, pick-up prescription medications, and perform other tasks during the COVID lockdown.
 Paul was driving the van they were using.
 When Ms. Utzman got into the passenger seat of the van, Scott told her she had to sit in the back with Amber because she was a "stupid woman."
 During the drive, Scott called Ms. Utzman a "whore" and a "cunt."
-When Ms. Utzman asked staff member Paul to intercede, he laughed at her. - 113.
+When Ms. Utzman asked staff member Paul to intercede, he laughed at her. - 131.
 The following day, in the shelter dining area and in front of other shelter residents, Scott shouted at Ms. Utzman: "when are you going to sit on my lap, little slut?"
 At least three staff members heard this verbal abuse but failed to intercede, even after Ms. Utzman asked them to stop Scott from harassing her.
-Ms. Utzman retreated to the women's dorm to escape the abuse. - 114.
-Later that day, when Ms. Utzman attempted to talk to Paul about the incident, she communicated the need for La Mesa staff to stop this abuse and even suggested that the shelter consider implementing a code of conduct.
+Ms. Utzman retreated to the women's dorm to escape the abuse. - about the incident, she communicated the need for La Mesa staff to stop this abuse and even suggested that the shelter consider implementing a code of conduct.
 Paul responded by telling Ms. Utzman that she needed to have thicker skin.
-That same evening, another staff member, Asia Chaney, announced that Scott would be leading the next shopping trip.
+That same evening, staff member Chaney announced that Scott would be leading the next shopping trip.
 When Ms. Utzman and several other female residents protested and tried to explain that his sexual harassment made it a hostile experience for female residents, Chaney told her to shut up.
 Male residents at La Mesa were not subjected to sexual slurs or verbal sexual harassment.
 On information and belief, Chaney was very friendly with Scott; they appeared to be very intimate in public and many residents made the same observation.
-Ms. Utzman never had any trouble with Chaney until Chaney and Scott started getting closer and were seen spending time together at the shelter.
-On information and belief,

-Chaney subjected Ms. Utzman to invasive searches to punish her for complaining about sexual harassment from Scott.
+Ms. Utzman never had any trouble with Chaney until Chaney and Scott became closer and were seen spending time together at the shelter.
+On information and belief, Chaney subjected Ms. Utzman to invasive searches to punish her for complaining about sexual harassment from Scott.

-- 115. In early April 2020, when Ms. Utzman complained about the staff's failure to respond to Scott's harassment, La Mesa staff asked her if Chaney was safe with her at the shelter.
+133. In early April 2020, when Ms. Utzman complained about the staff's failure to respond to Scott's harassment, La Mesa staff asked her if Chaney was safe with her at the shelter.
 They were accusing Ms. Utzman of threatening harm to Chaney and gave Ms. Utzman a warning.
 About a month later, staff singled out Ms. Utzman by writing her up for a purported issue where other similarly situated residents were not written up.
-She complained and two days later, Defendant Illumination Foundation kicked her out of La Mesa. - 116.
-In November 2019, Plaintiff Utzman got a four-day job just a few blocks from the shelter, but she was not allowed to walk there or back due to the lock-in/shut-out policy, which prevents shelter residents from going or coming to the shelter other than in a vehicle.
-Staff member Recendiz was scheduled to pick Ms. Utzman up at the end of her shift, but she ended up having to wait for four hours past her shift despite the shelter only being a two minute drive or a ten minute walk away.
-Ms. Utzman was eventually picked up by Recendiz at 9:00 pm-well past daylight hours which caused her to fear for her safety.
-Ms. Utzman complained about the policy to shelter staff.
+She complained and two days later, Defendant Illumination Foundation kicked her out of La Mesa.